vmware-archive/nsxramlclient/readme.md

 Also, in the NSXv 6.3 version of the nsx raml spec XML Comments and pre-filled content was introduced in the RAML spec to improve readability of the created HTML and PDF artifacts.
 This change may break existing code, so version 2.0.6 of the nsxramlclient now removes any XML comments and pre-filled content.

 # Version History

+## Version 2.0.7
+NSX-v 6.4 introduced a new response code 202 for the controller creation API (Issue [#22]).
+This version of nsxramlclient accepts 202 as a successful response code

 ### Version 2.0.6
 This version of the nsxramlclient will now delete any XML comments found in the body content examples in the nsxraml spec.